The longer you smoke, the longer this list becomes.

 Even the worldwide smoking statistics should scare you.
 Hopefully they will, because those are some startling numbers if you look at the big picture.

 Want to know more?
 Here are some facts that will make your jaw drop in disbelief.
 But they are all absolutely true!

-Again, if you like puffing your life away, and it doesn't bother you, and you're OK with it, then all of this means nothing.
-Any advice won't help you because you don't want help.
-You probably aren't even reading this page.
-You're probably outside smoking.
+Again, if you like chain smoking your life away, and it doesn’t bother you, and you’re OK with it, then all of this means nothing.
+Any advice won’t help you because you don’t want help.

 As long as you have one every 30 minutes or so and keep a good amount of nicotine in your body, it leaves you alone.
 But if you start to go over that 30 minutes, then withdrawal strikes.

 This is your entire life.
 Are you OK with that?
 I’m not.
 I don’t want to die that way.